nhoizey/nicolas-hoizey.com/src/articles/2017/07/27-so-long-disqus-hello-webmentions/2017-07-27-so-long-disqus-hello-webmentions.md

 [^dns]: So as many DNS requests are needed.

 {% respimg "dareboost-disqus-page-weight.png", "[This page](/2015/06/la-recherche-dans-du-statique-facile-avec-algolia.html)'s weight before and after removing Disqus, as shown in my [Dareboost](https://www.dareboost.com/) monitoring.
-Disqus accounted for **three quarters** of the page weight!" %}
+Disqus accounted for **three quarters** of the page weight!", page %}

 Disqus also requires [a few rules in your Content Security Policy](https://github.com/nico3333fr/CSP-useful/tree/master/csp-for-third-party-services#disqus), but that's manageable.